KieraConway/CSC786/README.md

 > Writing
 >
-> Based on the problem formulation and technical implementation plan developed in <br>
+> Based on the extended literature review and initial course recordings developed in previous<br>
-> previous assignments, proceed with the coding, software/tool/library implementation,<br>
+> assignments, complete the development of the Udemy-like online short course on the<br>
-> or dataset collection in security or AI research areas.
-Replicate/reproduce the existing <br>
+> approved topic.
+Record the remaining lectures, create supplementary materials, visual aids,<br>
-> research discoveries as planned.
-Provide a comprehensive report detailing the <br>
+> and any additional resources.
+Ensure that the course is well-structured, engaging, and adheres<br>
-> implementation process, results, challenges, and insights.
-Include a reflection on the<br>
+> to high educational standards.
+Include a reflection on the course development process,<br>
-> relevance and application of the replicated discovery.<br>
+> challenges faced, and potential future improvements.<br>
 >
 > <sub><i> Refer to Homework 2 for paper selection <br>
 > Please follow the [IEEE Reference Files](url) for formatting <br></i></sub>